 The medical specialty of general surgery deals with diagnosing and treating health issues through surgery.
 This requires those practicing to provide pre-operative, operative, and postoperative care to patients to ensure minimal complications along the way.
 Those with degrees in general surgery are called general surgeons.

 General surgeons are required to have extensive medical knowledge as they must carry out surgical procedures impacting various parts of the body, including, but not limited to, the abdomen, skin, head, neck, limbs, and some organs.
 This medical specialty requires excellent motor skills, adaptability, and teamwork.

-Once you have graduated from medical school, you will need to complete a general surgery residency.
-General Surgery residencies last five years but, for those looking to subspecialize, additional training is required.
+For individuals interested in earning a subspecialization certification, additional training—in the form of a fellowship—is required.
 Subspecialties of general surgery include complex general surgical oncology, hand surgery, pediatric surgery, surgical critical care, and vascular surgery.

 Practicing as a Surgeon

-Additional information on this specialty can be found on The American Board of Surgery’s website.
+For even more information on general surgery, visit The American Board of Surgery’s website.

 Are you interested in general surgery?